RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-enter-specimen-data.md

 - **Determined Date** - enter the date the determination was made if known.
 Use the dropdown to the left to select whether it is a Full Date, Mon/Year or Year.
 This is not required for Label name, Data Capture name or Typification determinations.
 - **Det.
 Barcode** - enter the barcode of the specimen the determination is from.
 For collection objects which have more than one preparation, this will ensure that it is known which individual specimen was seen and identified.
 This should be entered for all Dets, Curatorial Annotations and Typification determinations.
 It is not required for Label name determinations.
 - **Verbatim Determination** - this is a read only field for data migrated from BG-BASE
-- **Verbatim Determined By** – If there are multiple determiners, enter their names here.
+- **Verbatim Determined By** – if there are multiple determiners, enter their names here.
 This also contains the name of the determiner from BG-BASE
 - **Type Status** – for a Typification determination, enter the kind of type (e.g. Holotype, Isotype, Syntype, etc.)
 - **Det.
 Note** - enter any miscellaneous information associated with the determination (e.g. unusually large leaves for this species).
 - **Det.
 Citation** – this holds the citation information relating to the determination as a temporary measure until the Taxon Citation table is in place.
-- **Family No.** – this is a calcuated field for the RBGE family filing number.
+- **Family No.** – do not enter data here.
+This is a calcuated field for the RBGE family filing number.
-- **Genus No.** – this is a calculated field for the RBGE genus filing number.
+- **Genus No.** – do not enter data here.
+This is a calculated field for the RBGE genus filing number.

 - **Free Text Name** - this is a read only field for data migrated from BG-BASE

-When all the determinations have been added, check that the correct name has been ticked as the Filed As name.
+When all the determinations have been added, check that the correct name has been ticked as the **Filed As** name.

-Be aware that the Filed As name is applied to all Preparations within the Collection Object.
+_Note: Be aware that the **Filed As** name is applied to all Preparations within the Collection Object.
 This should not be an issue for most of the spirit collection, silica-dried collection and much of the carpological collection.
-If there are other Herbarium Sheet preparations within the Collection Object, they should be checked to ensure that they are physically filed under the Filed As name being selected.
+If there are other Herbarium Sheet preparations within the Collection Object, they should be checked to ensure that they are physically filed under the Filed As name being selected._

-To help decide which name should be used as the filing name, the following guidance can be used:
+To help decide which name should be used as the **Filed As** name, the following guidance can be used:

 When creating a new Collection Object for a Preparation
 - If there is only a single name associated with the Collection Object then use this by default